lukejharmon/lanyon/chapters_preref/chapter2_stats_pre.md

 $$
 </div>

 The benefit of Bayesian approaches is that they allow us to estimate the probability that the hypothesis is true given the observed data, $Pr(H | D)$.
 This is really the sort of probability that most people have in mind when they are thinking about the goals of their study.
 However, Bayes theorem also reveals a cost of this approach.
 Along with the likelihood, $Pr(D | H)$, one must also incorporate prior knowledge about the probability that any given hypothesis is true - $Pr(H)$.
-In Bayesian statistics one must quantify the prior belief that a hypothesis is true, even before consideration of the data at hand.
+This represents the prior belief that a hypothesis is true, even before consideration of the data at hand.
+This prior probability must be explicitly quantified in all Bayesian statistical analyses.
 In practice, scientists often seek to use “uninformative” priors that have little influence on the posterior distribution - although even the term "uninformative" can be confusing, because the prior is an integral part of a Bayesian analysis.
 The term $Pr(D)$ is also an important part of Bayes theorem, and can be calculated as the probability of obtaining the data integrated over the prior distributions of the parameters:

 (eq.
 2.20)
 <div>